adamdelancey/ms3-tips/README.md

         If not, the following error appears:*
         <p><img src="documentation/screenshots/access-denied.jpg"></p>

-        *Addionally, once edited, every user will then know that the tip has been amended by the admin to reflect that the most updated version was created by the admin, not the user.
+        *Additionally, once edited, every user will then know that the tip has been amended by the admin to reflect that the most updated version was created by the admin, not the user.
 This then appears as:*
         <p><img src="documentation/screenshots/admin-tip.jpg"></p>